Applying national standards to advanced clinical practice

 - Scottish academies developing in parallel to NHS England’s Advanced Practice Academy

-Political and healthcare leaders have stressed the need to develop advanced clinical practitioner (ACP) roles over the past five years.
+Political and healthcare leaders have stressed over the past five years the need to develop advanced clinical practitioner (ACP) roles.

 To develop ACP roles there is a need for consistent standards in education and clinical competence in practice to ensure that patients receive the right quality of clinical care.